How to Give Traditional Chinese Herbal Medicine to Your Dog or Cat

 How Do I Give the Chinese Herbal Medicines to My Dog?

 Chinese Herbal Medicines are administered orally for most pets.
 Capsules may be opened and sprinkled in food or fed whole.
-The Chinese Herbal Medicines may be adding to food when it is cooking or mixed in food after cooking.
-Chinese Herbal Medicines may be baked into dog biscuits.
+Most Chinese Herbal Medicines may be added to food when it is cooking or mixed in food after cooking.
+(Doc Truli will let you know if the herbal formula for your pet is too fragile for cooking.)
+Most Chinese Herbal Medicines may be baked into dog biscuits.
 (Jing Tang Herbal offers dog biscuits for the most commonly ordered formulas including External Wind™, Body Sore™, Damp Heat Skin™, and others.)

 Teapills may be crushed and hidden in food.
-The Teapills may also be melted in a small amount of water and administered orally via dropper, tuberculin syringe, or oral dosing syringe.
+The Teapills may also be melted in a small amount of water or edible liquid like tuna juice or chicken broth and administered orally via dropper, tuberculin syringe, or oral dosing syringe.

 “I knew a Welsh Terrier that preferred her Teapills in an olive that had the pimento removed.
 In her case, the olive was also appropriate food therapy for her condition,” says Doc Truli”